Going underground: 22 of the world’s best subterranean sites

 2. Hang Én Cave, Vietnam

-Vietnam’s Hang Én cave, the world’s third-largest cave, is so mammoth in scale that it houses its own microclimate, shrubland and hidden idyllic beach.
+Vietnam’s Hang Én cave, the world’s third-largest cave, is so mammoth in scale that it has shrubland and hidden idyllic beaches inside.
 Gnarled fossils jut out from the limestone walls, and every evening hundreds of chirping swifts dart between dripping stalactites.
 However, this slice of underground Eden does not come easy.
 Located in the heart of the Phong Nha-Ke Bang National Park in north-central Vietnam, intrepid adventurers must trek for four and a half hours from the nearest road, navigating through dense jungle and leech-infested rivers.

 Before you go, use our Vietnam travel guide to help you plan your trip.